The field trip that never happened...and the puberty meeting we were never

 The form, and packet for the field trip was sent home with him, and we never got it.
 There was no other mention of this trip by email, on the website, or the teacher’s website.
 Because my stepson didn’t want to go camping, he threw it away.
 There was also a letter sent home inviting parents to a discussion about puberty.
 Needless to say, we also missed that meeting.
 Probably for the best, as I have yet to hear that topic be brought up in a comfortable, useful way.

-What can schools do to reduce the communication breakdown between students and parents?
+What can schools do to reduce the lost forms and improve communication with parents?

 Create online forms and a “smart” way to push them out.

 Imagine no longer receiving those perfectly origami folded forms and notes from class at the bottom of your child’s lunchbox.
-Instead this form would be pushed to you through an app, an email from the teacher, or the school.
+Instead this form would be pushed to you through an app, an email from the teacher, or the school—and suddenly communication with parents is starting to feel easy!

 Contactless payments, that can be linked to the form.